 Water treatment can be done by chemical precipitation.

 The process starts with adding flocculants, such as polyaluminium chloride (PACl) and sodium hydroxide (NaOH) into raw water.
 This creates flocs that absorb the suspended pollutants in the raw water.
 PACl is stored in a tank where it tends to crystallize over a period of time.
-In-line Vaisala K-PATENTS® refractometer monitors the concentration of PACl for possible need for tank or pipe cleaning, thus preventing blockage caused by the PACl crystals.
+The in-line Polaris refractometer monitors the concentration of PACl for possible need for tank or pipe cleaning, thus preventing blockage caused by the PACl crystals.